chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.4 - Data Model](./images/fig-04-data-model "fig. 4 - Data Model")

+{ fig.4 - draw the light switch JSON structure (as text) being duplicated with a mouse cursor having a (+) icon with it }

 As with file and document synchronization, we can just make a copy of the data-model and transfer it over the wire to other clients, which is exactly what we did in our example app.
 We could afford